Hello. My name is Mustafa Alami.

 I designed and tested multiple prototypes to discover what users most wanted from the tablet experience.
 During the process, I developed a jquery plugin that enables quick changes to prototypes.

-The design takes a different approach to the very long list view of contacts.
-It begins to show who are the executives, decision makers and influencers within an organization.
+Design: Segment people into categories.
+Show who are the executives, decision makers and influencers within an organization.
 If reporting relationship exist, we begin to show it.
 The goal of this design is to help the salesperson quickly understand who they should focus on.
 This was part of a larger effort to rethink how should an account page function.

 An account is an umbrella object for a customer on salesforce.
 Unfortunately, the account screen did not provide any insight on customer transactions.
 The goal of this design was to diagram how the account object would be enhanced over time and provide value.
 The first screen was meant to demonstrate the problem of just switching on all the transactions.
 That is not the answer, case transactions will overwhelm the view.
 Screen two begins to show value by containing the case interactions into one swipe card.
 Screen three brings enhances things with a roll up summary footer into the card.
 The last screen would provide actionable prompt cards.